ALangerbeck/1DT305_netspresso_public/README.md

     What insights you think it will give

 ## Material
 The materials required for the project are presented here in two parts.
 The project can easily be constructed on a breadboard.
-I opted to after validating witht the breadboard setup also solder the components to a pcb but this is optional.
+After validating witht the breadboard setup i chose to also solder the components to a pcb but this is optional.

 | ITEM  | Price | Aquisition |
 | ------------- | ------------- | ------------- |